Photo from Medium

 To create a great Instagram strategy, you should start with defining your audience.
 To do this, you can use your other platforms to determine who your existing customers are, check your follower demographics on other social media accounts, and research competitors to determine how your audiences might overlap.

-Knowing your audience will allow you to create effective content that your followers might pay attention to, engage with, and share.
+Knowing your audience will allow you to create effective content that your active followers might pay attention to, engage with, and share.
 To optimize the impact of your content, you should establish what you want to achieve on the platform.
 When determining your goals, it’s advisable to use the SMART framework to make sure the objectives are specific, measurable, attainable, relevant, and timely.

 Once you’ve defined your goals, you can start tracking your performance.
 The following steps of the customer journey can help you make sense of the metrics: